Cabatuan, Isabela: Second World War

-Mayor Acio was one of the remaining mayors of northern Luzon who have not surrendered to the Japanese.
-The foreign invaders tried to make Acio surrender by torturing his wife, Josefa Ventura-Acio, through "water treatment".
-In reality, the poor Mrs. Acio never knew the whereabouts of her husband and her suffering continued until before Liberation.
+Mayor Acio was one of the remaining mayors of northern Luzon who refused to surrender to the Japanese, who tried to make him surrender by torturing his wife, Josefa Ventura-Acio, through "water treatment".
+In reality, Mrs. Acio never knew the whereabouts of her husband and her suffering continued until before Liberation.

-The tabacalera (almasin), now owned by Senor Bernardo Bulosan Garcia Sr married to Efrenia Tejada Ancheta, in District (now Barangay San Andres) became the chief garrison (Center of Command) of the invading foreigners.
+The tabacalera (almasin), now owned by Bernardo Bulosan Garcia Sr, in District (now Barangay San Andres) became the chief garrison (Center of Command) of the Japanese.
 Other prominent Japanese garrisons were the residences of Federico Acio, Francisco Acob and Daniel Crisologo.
-The ever-fighting guerillas continued their underground activities and were fully supported by the barrio people.
-The Niponggo troops made plans to liquidate this stubborn resistance.
-The Japanese soldiers hired Filipinos to serve as "magic eyes" (Makapili) to pinpoint those who were supporters and members of the movement.
-The civilians who were unfortunate to be tagged and assassinated were: Catalino Pascual, Ireneo Acedo, Severino Tarampi and a certain Mr. Gomez.
-There was also an incident where the Japanese kidnapped a lady by the name of Genoveva A. Agsalda (residing in what is now Barangay San Andres) while reaping tobacco in her field (in Sili, Aurora) and never to be found again.
+The guerillas continued their underground activities and were fully supported by the barrio people.
+The Japanese troops made plans to liquidate the resistance.
+The Japanese soldiers hired Filipinos to serve as "magic eyes" (Makapili) to pinpoint supporters and members of the movement.
+The civilians who were tagged and assassinated were: Catalino Pascual, Ireneo Acedo, Severino Tarampi and a certain Mr. Gomez.
+There was also an incident where the Japanese kidnapped a woman by the name of Genoveva A. Agsalda (residing in what is now Barangay San Andres) while reaping tobacco in her field (in Sili) and was not seen again.

-When the "liberating" American warplanes arrived, a house in District Dos (now San Andres) where at least two families were residing was mistakenly identified as a Japanese camp.
-The house was heavily bombarded killing all the inhabitants of the compound.
+When the American warplanes arrived, a house in District Dos (now San Andres) where at least two families were residing was mistakenly identified as a Japanese camp.
+The house was heavily bombarded killing all its inhabitants.
 The fatalities were: Agustin Duldulao and wife Josefa Mercado with sister Teodorica M. Visaya.
 The Duldulao children were: Aprecion, Emeteria, Severo, Angel, Teofilo and the eldest, Demetrio and wife Demetria Aczon with their three-months old baby girl, Angeles.

+Separation as a town

+The Municipal Council of Cauayan in 1948 agreed and endorsed the segregation of Cabatuan from the mother town.
+Through the initiative of the delegation formed by leaders who hailed from Barrio Cabatuan, Executive Order 293 creating the Municipality of Cabatuan was finally signed by President Elpidio R. Quirino in Malacañang on November 5, 1949.

+On November 30, 1949, the set of municipal officials appointed by President Quirino took their oath of office.

 Geography

 Cabatuan occupies a land area of 7,200 hectares.
-It lies in the south-western part of the Province of Isabela bounded on the north by the Municipality of Aurora, on the east by the Municipality of Luna, on the west by the Municipality of San Mateo and on the south by the City of Cauayan.
+It lies in the south-western part of Isabela bounded on the north by Aurora, on the east by Luna, on the west by San Mateo, and on the south by Cauayan City.
 Its territorial boundaries are more specifically delineated under Executive Order 293 issued by President Elpidio Quirino on November 5, 1949.

+Cabatuan is situated 42.89 km from the provincial capital Ilagan, and 394.61 km from the country's capital Manila.